 - Buy permanent life insurance with an increasing death benefit.
 The face value of your policy will increase in proportion to the increased value of your share in the business.

-- Buy a permanent or term life policy that allows you to add riders, giving you the option to buy additional coverage without submitting proof of good health.
+- Buy a permanent or term life policy that allows you to add riders and buy additional coverage without submitting proof of good health.

-Alternative to funding a buy/sell agreement (other than life insurance)
+Alternative to funding buy/sell agreements (other than life insurance)

 If you do not want to use life insurance for funding a buyout, other options worth exploring are: